MicrosoftDocs/powerbi-docs/powerbi-docs/developer/what-can-you-do.md

 # What can developers do with Power BI?
 With Power BI, developers can do different things when trying to incorporate their Power BI content into applications.

-The different things developers can do with incorporating Power BI into applications are:
+The different things developers can do with Power BI are:
 * Embedding Power BI dashboards, reports, or tiles into an application using REST APIs
 * Developing Custom Visuals
 * Pushing data into Power BI